 Boba Tea

 In the summer, Moorhead Dairy Queen opens and constantly seems to have a line around the block.
 It's worth the wait for a refreshing Blizzard or signature Dilly Bar.
+You can also take a picture by the massive Dilly Bar statue, an ode to the original Dilly Bar made in Moorhead.

 Coffee